 Albert Einstein was not only a recognized scientific genius who made a real revolution in physics but also a very wise man, who left us many accurate observations and notes about life.
-After downloading and reading the new book Einstein Success Code by Kevin Rogers, you will discover a unique methodology for achieving success, based on the knowledge of one of the most famous scientists in the world.
+After downloading and reading Kevin Rogers’ PDF book Einstein Success Code, you will discover a unique methodology for achieving success, based on the knowledge of one of the most famous scientists in the world.
 For now, there are seven quotes from Einstein.
 Try to think about their meaning, dear readers of my blog.

 Follow your curiosity